-HS 620 Integrative Approaches to Dual Disorders (3)
+HS 620 Integrative Approaches to Co-Occurring Disorders (3)

 This course will discuss the collaborative approaches of psychopharmacology, psycho education, supported employment, and culturally sensitive/ integrated/recovery-oriented substance use and mental health treatment.
 The content of this course is based in part on TAP 21 competencies.
 This is a required course for addictions counseling licensing with the Kansas BSRB.
-Prerequisites: Admission to Graduate Program or Consent of Instructor.
+Prerequisites: Admission to Graduate Program or Department consent.